alexfernandez/alexfernandez.github.io/2023/job-search.md

 **Write a simple lean CV and update it as needed.**

+You can see the CV as just a key to open the selection process.
+Later you will probably have a chance to discuss it in depth, so it is a good idea to also make sure it tells a coherent story.

 ## 📋 Selection Processes

 Now we come to the most demanding part: